fmidev/fmi-cap-profile/fmi-cap-profile.md

 ## Profile versioning

 This profile is versioned using semantic versioning.
+Changes in patch and minor versions are backwards-compatible when compatibility notes are followed in client implementation.

 ## General compatibility notes